RishiBuilds/scientific-calculator/readme.md

 5. Push to the branch (`git push origin feature-branch`)
 6. Open a Pull Request

-## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/rishichaurasia/scientific-calculator?tab=MIT-1-ov-file#) file for details.

 ## Author
 **Rishi Chaurasia** - Developer of this Scientific Calculator